docker/docs/install/installAWS.md

 ## Prerequisites

-To complete this guide, you'll need:
+To perform the install, you'll need:

-* The Docker Hub user-name and password used to obtain the Docker Subscription licenses
+* The Docker Hub user-name and password used to obtain the Docker Subscription licenses.
 * A Docker Trusted Registry license key.
-Either a purchased license or a trial license will work
+Either a purchased license or a trial license works.
-* A commercially supported Docker Engine running within AWS
+* A commercially supported Docker Engine running within AWS.
-* An AWS account with the ability to launch EC2 instances
+* An AWS account with the ability to launch EC2 instances.
-* The ability to modify Security Groups and Network ACLs in your AWS VPC
+* The ability to modify Security Groups and Network ACLs in your AWS VPC.
 * Familiarity with how to manage resources in an AWS VPC.

 ## Launching the Docker Trusted Registry EC2 Host in AWS